segmentio/terraform-segment-data-lakes/README.md

 ```

 The EMR cluster requires a subnet with a VPC.
 You can follow [this guide](https://aws.amazon.com/blogs/big-data/launching-and-running-an-amazon-emr-cluster-inside-a-vpc/) to create a subnet.

+If all else fails, teardown and start over.

 # Supported Terraform Versions